marymacbradshaww/marymacbradshaww/README.md

 ### Hi, I'm Mary Mac!

 - 💞 Pronouns: She/her
-- 🌱 I’m currently studying cybersecurity and business!
+- 🌱 I’m currently studying IT with a focus on cybersecurity!
 - 📩 You can reach me by emailing me at marymacbradshaw@gmail.com

 <!---